 The EPOC32 operating system runs on a number of platforms.
-We've tested XTM on the Geofox-One and the Psion Series 5.
+We've tested XTM on the Geofox-One and the Psion Series 5, Series 5mx, Series 7 and netBook.

 To set up your XTM system will take a little time and patience - please read the next section carefully.
 When you've done it, you'll have access to literally thousands of applications for the PC platform - all in the palm of your hand.